kwonus/AVBible/Help/AV-Bible-S4T.md

 ### 3.4 - Data Migration

-As of this writing, there are two mechanisms available for installing AV-Bible:
+Available only in the The Microsoft Store edition of AV-Bible.

+The \@migrate command is similar to the @backup command.
+As already mentioned above, there are two editions of AV-Bible.
+Your current edition supports either \@migrate or \@backup, but not both commands.

-- The Microsoft Store (AV-Bible for Windows)
+- The Microsoft Store edition of AV-Bible (Window has "AV-Bible for Windows" in the title bar)

+  - this edition supports the @migrate command

 - Full-featured installation from the GitHub repository (AV Bible):

   https://github.com/kwonus/AV-Bible/tree/main/Installation/Instructions

+  - this edition supports the @backup command (see Section 3.2)

-Data can be migrated from AV-Bible for Windows into a full-featured AV Bible installation. ***Do not remove*** your AV-Bible for Windows application as removal of the app would also removes the application data.
+Data can be migrated from AV-Bible for Windows into the full-featured AV Bible installation. ***Do not remove*** your AV-Bible for Windows application, because removal of the Windows Store app simultaneously removes all application data (including history and macros).
 Instead, install the full-featured AV-Bible from GitHub, following these instructions:

+1. Launch the Windows Store App edition of AV-Bible.
+It will show "AV-Bible for Windows" in the title bar.
+Leave this app running.

-1. On the same computer with the existing Microsoft Store app, AV-Bible from the GitHub repository, using these instructions:
+2. On the same computer with the existing Microsoft Store app, Install AV-Bible from the GitHub repository, using these instructions:

    https://github.com/kwonus/AV-Bible/tree/main/Installation/Instructions

-   Be sure to select AV-Data-Manager as one of the installed components.
+   Be sure to select both of these options

-2. Launch "AV-Bible for Windows" (not the new new "AV-Bible" app if you selected that during the setup)
+   - Install AV-Bible Desktop Application
+   - Install AV-Data-Manager

+3. When prompted by the installation, be sure to finalize your installation by selecting:
+   [x] Launch AV-Data-Manager.exe

+4. Bring the Windows Store App, namely "AV-Bible for Windows" back to the top.
+At this point, after the installation, there might also be a second new installation running with "AV Bible" in the title bar.
+Do not use the newly installed app for this step)

-3. Verify that you see "AV-Bible for Windows" in the title bar
+5. Verify that you see "AV-Bible for Windows" in the title bar

-4. Type this command:
+6. Type this command:

    \@migrate

-5. If you intend to utilize only the full-featured AV Bible installation, you are done.

-6. If you intend on replicating migrated data to a new computer, follow the steps in section 3.3
+   If no errors appear, data migration has been initiated.

+7. Close the window, titled "AV-Bible for Windows"

+8. Next, launch your new installation of AV-Bible, and bring that window to the top.
+It should have "AV Bible" in the title bar.

+9. run this command:

+   \@restore   (inside of the AV-Bible application)

+10. If no errors appear, data migration is complete and you have successfully migrated your previous history and macros into the new installation.

+11. While not required, It is now safe to remove the redundant Windows Store application

 ### 3.5 - Exiting the Application